2e3s/awatcher/README.md

 - `cargo build --release` in the root of the repository.
 - The target file will be located at `target/release/awatcher`.

+Add `--no-default-features` to the build command if you want to opt out of the Gnome and KDE support, add `--features=?` ("gnome" or "kwin_window") on top of that if you want to enable just one.

 To track your activities in browsers install the plugin for your browser from [here](https://github.com/ActivityWatch/aw-watcher-web) (Firefox, Chrome etc).